hajonsoft/hajonsoft-eagle/README.md

 * Visit Saudi
 * other local visa systems

 Puppeteer should easily be installed using `npm i puppeteer` check package.json for the version we use.
-If it is 5.5.0 then this uses chromium version 818858 (go using 997535)
+If it is 5.5.0 then this uses chromium version 818858 (go using 997535).
+If 14.0.0no then r991974

 Some machines refuse to install puppeteer and chromium and one way of overcoming this install error is by installing manually from [here](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html).